 - She taught her children love of country and the need for self-sacrifice.

-- Abigail Adams was known as a woman of principle who was passionate and articulate as she stood firmly for those things which she most honored and cherished.
+- Abigail Adams was known as a woman of principle, a heroine who was passionate and articulate as she stood firmly for those things which she most honored and cherished.

 - She recognized her own education had gaps in it and purposed to become a life-long learner, forever studying and researching those things she believed would make her a better partner to her husband and homeschooling mother to her children.